indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * The jemalloc allocator in built binaries has been upgraded to version 5.3.
 * The auto-generated Rust project created during binary building is now explicitly licensed to the public domain.
+* Derivation of a custom ``libpython`` library archive now sometimes uses pure Rust code instead of calling external processes.
+There should be no meaningful change in behavior except for build output being more concise.

 .. _version_0_20_0: